Information provided includes course descriptions by subject only. For complete 2024-2025 programs/academic plans, please refer to Academic Programs.

 404-691 Engine Performance Diagnosis 4

-In this course students will review and demonstrate comprehensive ability in the skills typically introduced during the first year of the program, including safety practices and the inspection and repair of brake systems, steering and suspension systems, engine systems, drive train systems, and heating and air conditioning systems.
+In this course students will review and demonstrate comprehensive ability in the skills typically introduced during the first year of the program.
+This includes the inspection and repair of these systems; brakes, steering and suspension, engine, drivetrain, and heating & air conditioning systems.

 404-692 Drive Train/Transaxle Service 1